dwavesystems/minorminer/readme.md

 #### Installation

-The `CMakeLists.txt` in the root of this repo will build the library and run a series of tests.
+The `CMakeLists.txt` in the root of this repo will build the library and optionally run a series of tests.
 On linux the commands would be something like this:

 ```bash
 mkdir build; cd build
 cmake ..
 make
 ```

+To build the tests turn the cmake option `MINORMINER_BUILD_TESTS` on.
+The command line option for cmake to do this would be `-DMINORMINER_BUILD_TESTS=ON`.

 #### Library Usage